 For more information regarding the official S/U grading policy, you may visit the following link: http://www.auburn.edu/academic/provost/policies-guidelines/su-grading-2020-spring.php

 The Auburn University College of Veterinary Medicine continues to assess the potential impacts of the global COVID-19 pandemic on the incoming class of 2024 and on future applicants to the Doctor of Veterinary Medicine (DVM) degree program.
 Our requirement for prerequisite courses is that students earn a letter grade of a C- or higher.
 For those individuals who are taking prerequisite courses in the spring 2020 and summer 2020 terms, we will accept pass and satisfactory grades from incoming students or applicants whose institutions have transitioned to pass/fail, satisfactory/unsatisfactory, or other grading practices for the spring 2020/summer 2020 terms.
 Please note that alternative, non-letter grades will not be used in any of our GPA calculations.

-Applicants to the DVM program for the class of 2025 (August 2021 start) will be required to take and submit official copies of their Graduate Record Exam (GRE) test scores by September 17, 2020.
-Applicants must have also earned at least 500 hours of veterinary experience hours by application submission and will NOT be required to take the Graduate Record Exam (GRE).
+Applicants to the DVM program for the class of 2025 (August 2021 start) must have earned at least 250 hours of veterinary experience hours by application submission and will NOT be required to take the Graduate Record Exam (GRE).

 Frequently Asked Questions

 Some frequently asked questions (FAQs) surrounding COVID-19 and its effects on the incoming class of 2024 and future applicants to the DVM program: